adrien-zinger/adrien-zinger.github.io/_posts/2022-05-02-c-bootstrap-a-database-in-real-time.md

 Polling takes bandwidth, consider that instead of one call, we need to continuously fetch chunks of data and keep a local state.

-We cannot just increase the fetch calls period, because in a real production, the cache just can't contain all modifications.
-Imagine that the bootstrapper node (the one that fetch), makes too many times between two fetches:
+We cannot just increase the fetch calls period, because in the real life, the cache can't contain all modifications.
+Consider that the bootstrapper node (the one that fetch) takes too long between two fetches:
-The remote can have lost some historic modifications and there is no reasonable way to retrieve them.
-So the fetcher need to restart a full bootstrap.
+The remote would have lost some modifications and there is no reasonable way to retrieve them.
+So the fetcher need to restart a full bootstrap?

 The multithreading of the bootstrap is not as easy as the webhook solution.
 If the head increase monotonically, we can update ourselves with the